 (2) malicious or phishing emails, which may try to trick you into revealing personal information that then can be used to defraud you.

-While nuisance spam is the most numerous and annoying, malicious or phishing email that is potentially the most dangerous.
-It is often difficult to distinguish between a message intended to defraud you and one that simply seeks to sell you something.
+While nuisance spam is the most numerous and annoying type of spam, malicious or phishing email is potentially the most dangerous.
+It is often difficult to distinguish between a message intended to defraud you and a legitimate one.
+For example, legitimate email messages from Marriott to its customers after a data breach did not look legitimate.

 The federal CAN-SPAM Act (Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003) does not ban spam per se.
 Instead, it prohibits deceptive or misleading commercial email, requires senders to provide recipients with the ability to "opt out" of future mailings, and imposes a variety of other requirements.
 These requirements vary depending on whether the email is categorized as a commercial message or a transactional or relationship message.